-This implies that the choice of angle brackets or double quotes in an '#include' directive does not in itself determine whether that header will appear in '-MM' dependency output.
-This is a slight change in semantics from GCC versions 3.0 and earlier.
+This implies that the choice of angle brackets or double quotes in an '#include' directive does not in itself determine whether that header appears in '-MM' dependency output.

 -MF file When used with '-M' or '-MM', specifies a file to write the dependencies to.
-If no '-MF' switch is given the preprocessor sends the rules to the same place it would have sent preprocessed output.
+If no '-MF' switch is given the preprocessor sends the rules to the same place it would send preprocessed output.